 - Lubricate the probe well, using K-Y jelly or petroleum jelly.

 - Find the snake’s cloaca.
-It’s located on the snake’s belly, at the base of the tail.
-Gently bend the snake’s tail to see where the two openings are.
+It’s on the snake’s belly, at the base of the tail.
+Bend the snake’s tail to see where the two openings are located.

-- Insert the probe, very gently, into one of the two openings, going towards the tail.
-Slide the probe slowly and carefully.
-Stop when you feel resistance.
+- Insert the probe into one of the two openings, going towards the tail.
+Slide the probe slowly.
+Stop sliding when you feel resistance.

-- Place your thumb on the probe to measure how far it went, then pull it out slowly.
+- Place your thumb on the probe to measure how far it went, then pull it out gradually.

 If the probe was able to be inserted further than the width of your snake, your snake is male.
-If the probe went down only two or three scales, she’s probably a female.
+If the probe went down only two or three scales, it’s probably a female.

-Cloacal popping is less invasive for your snake than cloacal probing.
-However, it is slightly more challenging to accomplish.
-It involves manually trying to evert the snake’s hemipenes, using your thumb.
-If no hemipenes are present, of course, your snake is female.
+Cloacal popping involves manually trying to evert the snake’s hemipenes, using your thumb.
+If no hemipenes are present, your snake is female.

-- Hold your snake with its belly facing you, and find the cloaca.
-Ask someone to hold the snake, if necessary.
+- Hold your snake with its belly facing you and find the cloaca.

 - Place your thumb on the snake’s tail, near the cloaca.